Aggregated Net Metering

 - Parcels that touch only at a corner (parcels A and C) are considered contiguous

-- Parcel E is not contiguous to any of Parcels A-D, but as a standalone parcel it is still eligible for one or more of its own solar panel arrangements
+- Parcel E is not contiguous to any of Parcels A-D, but as a standalone parcel it is still eligible for one or more of its own solar system arrangements

 - Roads don’t divide a parcel or break a group of parcels; parcels C and D are still contiguous, and both meters on Parcel E can be grouped